-Instant expert: 2018 FIFA World Cup | CBC Sports
+What you need to know about the teams in the 2018 FIFA World Cup | CBC Sports

 Nickname: The Pharaohs

-Interesting World Cup stat: Egypt is making their third appearance at the World Cup, and first in the last 28 years.
+Interesting World Cup stat: Egypt is making its third appearance at the World Cup, and first in the last 28 years.

 Biggest star: Mohamed Salah